 Coronary artery calcium scoring, also referred to as a coronary calcium scan, uses computed tomography (CT) to look for calcium deposits, called calcifications, within the coronary arteries.

 Arteries, which supply blood to the heart, do not normally contain any calcium.
-The calcium is a sign of coronary artery disease (CAD), also known as atherosclerosis, which has calcified over a period of years.
+The calcium is a sign of coronary artery disease (CAD), also known as atherosclerosis.

 This screening exam, offered by our University Heart specialty care team, can detect coronary artery disease even before symptoms, such as chest pain, are noticed.
 A calcium score can range from 0 to more than 400.
 A score of 80 or higher means you likely have heart disease.
 The higher the score, the greater the chances of having a heart attack compared to someone with a low score.